-- We construct the aggregated (consensus) rating (brief description see in Subsection 2.1 Consensus-based aggregation of ratings), which is defined for the companies assigned two or more ratings from different rating agencies (further bellow we refer to such data set as Consensus sample, see Section 3 Data). - 2.
-We build a logit default model that is utilized individual (financial, business) characteristics of the company and calibrated to default data (brief description see in Subsection 2.2 Econometric default model).
+- We construct the aggregated rating (see Subsection 2.1 Consensus-based aggregation of ratings), which is defined for the companies assigned two or more ratings from different CRA (further below we refer to such a data set as a Consensus sample, see Section 3 Data). - We build a logit default model that utilizes the individual (financial, business) characteristics of the company and is calibrated to the default data (see Subsection 2.2 Econometric default model).
 This model is defined for all companies in our data.
-The model is estimated and tested on Training and Test Samples respectively (see Section 3 Data). - 3.
-Then we compare discriminatory powers of aggregate rating and the logit model to determine if aggregate rating provides as much information on credit quality of Russian banks as standard purely default-based econometric model.
-We measure discriminatory power with Accuracy Ration (AR) indicator (see brief description in

-Subsection 2.4 Discriminatory power).
+The model is estimated and tested on the Training and Test Samples respectively (see Section 3 Data). - 3.
+We then compare the discriminatory powers of the aggregate rating and the logit model to determine if the aggregate rating provides as much information on the credit quality of Russian banks as a standard, purely default-based, econometric model.
+We measure the discriminatory power with the Accuracy Ration (AR) indicator (see Subsection 2.4 Discriminatory power).

-On the second step we build a series of predictive models for consensus rating to study if consensus rating can be replicated and extrapolated outside its domain.
+The second step builds a series of predictive models for the consensus rating to study if it can be replicated and extrapolated outside its domain.

-- First we try to map level of consensus rating directly to individual (financial, business) characteristics of the companies via ordered logit model (see description in Subsection 2.3 Rating models).
-We compare predicted consensus with a real one in terms of discriminatory power and degree of agreement (see brief description in Subsection 2.5 Degree of agreement) in order to determine if model fits real aggregate rating well and has comparable quality in and outside its domain. - 2.
-Second, we try to build CRAs ratings as inputs for aggregation via ordered logit model (see description in Subsection 2.3 Rating models).
-Then we compare consensus of modeled ratings with a real one in terms of discriminatory power and degree of agreement, as it is done for predictive model of consensus in previous point.
-We also carry out this exercise.
-In order to ensure that result is robust and is not subject to heterogeneous data (different rating methodologies, diffidence in rating class), we carry out this exercise for different combinations of CRA's and ratings: - a. all ratings of all seven CRAs; - b. all ratings of Russian national rating agencies; - c. investment grade ratings of all seven CRAs.
+- First, we map the level of the consensus rating directly to the individual (financial, business) characteristics of the companies via an ordered logit model (see Subsection 2.3 Rating models).
+We compare the predicted consensus with a real one in terms of the discriminatory power and degree of agreement (see Subsection 2.5 Degree of agreement) in order to determine if the model fits the real aggregate rating well and has comparable quality inside and outside its domain. - 2.
+Second, we build CRA ratings as inputs for the aggregation via an ordered logit model (see Subsection 2.3 Rating models).
+Then we compare the consensus of the modeled ratings with the real one in terms of the discriminatory power and degree of agreement, as for the predictive model of consensus in the previous point.
+In order to ensure that the result is robust and is not subject to heterogeneous data (different rating methodologies, different rating class), we carry out this exercise for different combinations of CRA and ratings: - a. all ratings of all seven CRA; - b. all ratings of Russian national rating agencies; - c. investment grade ratings of all seven CRA.